10 Days in Italy Itinerary: Rome, Florence, Cinque Terre & Venice

 • Take the ferry between towns for views (cheaper than private boat tour)

 On day four, we took the early train to La Spezia where we connected and boarded the regional train to Florence.
 During my initial planning stages, I had considered doing one night in Pisa.
-But as I was searching trains from Cinque Terre to Florence, almost all of them stopped over in Pisa.
-So we hatched a plan to get off in Pisa, see the Leaning Tower and then continue on to Florence.
+But as I was searching for trains from Cinque Terre to Florence, almost all of them stopped over in Pisa.
+So, we hatched a plan to get off in Pisa, see the Leaning Tower and then continue on to Florence.
 This stopover took us about 2-3 hours total and was totally worth seeing the Leaning Tower of Pisa.

 • For fantastic view of the Duomo, climb Giotto’s Campanile